 My research explores the rhetoric of social movements.
 Specifically, I’m interested in how advocates for the labor movement use speech, protest, and disobedience to change their working conditions and senses of self.
 I’m especially fascinated by the way that women workers, who have historically performed work seen to have less value, help convince the public of the importance of their labor.
 I’ve written a book about how Communist women in the United States rhetorically crafted a home for their feminist activism in the Party during the 1940s and 1950s.
 You can learn more about my book here.

 I’ve also begun working with the Lab for Character Assassination and Reputation Politics (CARP) at George Mason.
 With them, I’m exploring character attacks in the age of Senator Joseph McCarthy.
 I’m interested in how accusing someone of being a Communist, or redbaiting, was an effective form of smearing reputations from the 1950s to the present.

-Here’s a list of my most recent publications:
+This list comprises my most recent article-length publications:

 “Spheres of Influence: The Intersections of Feminism and Transnationalism in Betty Millard’s Woman Against Myth.”
 In Standing in the Intersection: Feminist Voices, Feminist Practices in Communication Studies, edited by Cindy Griffin and Karma R. Chávez, 169-188.
 Albany: State University of New York Press, 2012.

 “‘In The Bonds of Woman and the Slave’: Analogy and Collective Identity in Woman’s Rights Discourse, 1860-1869.”
 In Rhetoric Concord and Controversy, edited by Antonio de Velasco and Melody Lehn, 142-154.
 Long Grove, IL: Waveland Press, 2012.